Professional Athletic Training Program

 Click the button below to submit a USF Graduate online application:

-Upon receipt of completed applications through ATCAS and the Office of Graduate Studies, the Athletic Training faculty will conduct initial review of the applications.
+Upon receipt of completed applications through ATCAS, the Athletic Training faculty will conduct initial review of the application.
 Applicants will be evaluated based on:

 Once feedback from all faculty, clinical mentors, and current students has been collected, the program administrative team selects the top candidates and offers program admission.